2369. Allergen. Drug. Basophil activation test (CD203+)

 Description

-Basophil Activation Test (BAT) is a modern laboratory method that helps determine whether you have an allergy to injectable medications (such as anesthetics, non-steroidal anti-inflammatory drugs, analgesics, antibiotics, serums, etc.).
-It also allows for the assessment of the risk of severe allergic reactions (such as angioedema or anaphylaxis) before the drug is administered, meaning you can find out in advance how safe a medication is for you.
-Unlike provocation tests, BAT does not require the drug to be introduced into the body, so it cannot trigger an allergic reaction.
-A key advantage of the test is that it can detect both obvious and hidden allergic responses and comprehensively assess individual sensitivity to all components of the drug.
+The basophil activation test (BAT) is a modern laboratory method that helps determine whether you have an allergy to injectable medications (anesthetics, nonsteroidal anti-inflammatory drugs, analgesics, antibiotics, serums, etc.).
+It also allows you to assess the risk of severe allergic reactions (angioedema, anaphylaxis) before using the drug, meaning you can determine its safety in advance.
+Unlike provocative tests, it does not require injecting the drug into the body and therefore cannot cause an allergic reaction.
+The main advantage of the test is that it detects both obvious and latent allergic reactions and comprehensively determines individual sensitivity to all components of the drug.

-To undergo the test, you must bring the specific medication you wish to test (in injectable liquid form) to the laboratory and provide a venous blood sample.
+To take the test, you must bring the desired medication (in liquid form for injection) to the laboratory and provide a venous blood sample.

-- The medication must be in the form of an injectable solution (factory packaging – ampoule, vial, prefilled syringe, or cartridge for automatic injection);
+- The drug must be an injection solution (in its original packaging – ampoule, vial, syringe, or automatic injection cartridge);

 - Sterile (undamaged) packaging;

-These requirements ensure the proper conduct of the test and the reliability of the results.
+These requirements ensure the accuracy of the test and the reliability of the results.

 When and who needs the test?

-The test results can be influenced by medication intake, acute inflammatory processes, stress, physical exertion, and violations of preparation rules before blood collection.
+Test results may be influenced by medication use, acute inflammatory processes, stress, physical exertion, and non-compliance with preparation requirements prior to blood collection.

 Biological material